enumcase/food-ordering-app/README.md

 # food-ordering-app
-SwiftUI app for ordering food
+SwiftUI app for ordering food.

+My attempt at learning SwiftUI.

+Some of the screens: